amtep/ck3-tiger/README.md

 * Missing items: is every game object that you refer to actually defined somewhere?
 * Missing loca: do you have all the localizations you need for your mod?
 * Scope consistency checking: are you using culture effects on cultures and character effects on characters, etc?
+* History: Are spouses, employers, and lieges alive on the relevant dates?
+Is no one their own grandfather?
 * Special: rivers.png check

 It doesn't load all the game files yet, but it hits the major ones (events, decisions, history, localization, scripted triggers and effects) and many minor ones.